-Many U.S. banks charge their checking account holders $12 a month1 (or more) if they don’t maintain a balance of $1,500.
-That’s $144 a year!
+Some banks charge their checking account holders $12 a month (or more) if they don’t maintain a balance of $1,500 or satisfy other requirements.3 That’s $144 a year!
 By shopping around, you can steer clear of these fees and most additional costs.

-Other banks require a deposit of $25, $100 or more (in order to avoid fees) when opening a new account.
-Again, if this doesn’t suit your needs, no problem.
+Some banks require a minimum deposit, usually between $25 and $100, when opening a new account.1 Again, if this doesn’t suit your needs, no problem.
 There are checking accounts that require nothing at all to get started.